arkon108/book-reviews/summaries/003-soft-skills.md

 **How to teach?** Remember you're trying to help someone else, so it's not about your superiority.
 Start small (blog, a video, tutorial, a presentation, screencasts, courses)

 **Finding gaps in your knowledge** seems like a worthwhile subject.
-We tend to gloss over our gaps in knowlege and we tend to be too busy to stop and take time to fill them in We end up not really understanding whaat we're doing or do things in an inefficient way to avoid areas where we're weak or feel uncomfortable.
-Look where you're spending the largest amount of time and any repeated tasks you're doing.
+We tend to gloss over our gaps in knowlege and we tend to be too busy to stop and take time to fill them in. _We end up not really understanding what we're doing or do things in an inefficient way to avoid areas where we're weak or feel uncomfortable._ Look where you're spending the largest amount of time and any repeated tasks you're doing.
 Do you know most common keyboard shortcuts for an application you use every day?

 A good way to keep track of gaps in your knowledge is to keep a lists of things you need to research or aren't clear about.
 Keep track of the same items that keep coming up.
 Don't be embarrassed to ask questions when you don't understand something.